 The first step is to connect your browser to AWS and to login into the administration interface.
 Then, you have to go in the Services menu at the top of the page and click on the Route53 menu item:

-Then, I assume that you already have registered a domain, and that you defined Route53 as the primary/master name server for the whole domain or for one of its sub-domains.
-So, you should have at least one zone in Route53.
+Make sure you have registered a domain, and that you have defined Route53 as the primary/master name server for the whole domain or for one of its sub-domains.
+You should have at least one zone in Route53.
 Click on the Hosted zones link to open it: